 The Irrevocable Life Insurance Trust

-Like most trusts, an ILIT is a holding device.
-It owns your life insurance policy for you, removing it from your estate.
+An ILIT owns your life insurance policy.
+That means the policy will no longer be a part of your taxable estate.
 As its name suggests, an ILIT is an irrevocable trust.
-Once the grantor has created the trust document and named the trust as the beneficiary of the life insurance policy, the policy cannot be withdrawn.
+Once the grantor has created the trust document and named the trust as the life insurance policy beneficiary, the policy cannot be withdrawn.

 ILITs and Estate Tax